 to immediately notify Animal Control if the animal escapes, is off leash or if the animal is moved to a new location.

-post a warning sign, of at least 120 square inches that is reflective and weatherproof which is to be visible to any adjoining property from each exposure of the residence or the structure in which the animal is confined (each sign must have an approved graphic representation of an appropriate animal such that the dangerousness of the animal in communicated to those who cannot read, including young children)
+post a warning sign, of at least 120 square inches that is reflective and weatherproof which is to be visible to any adjoining property from each exposure of the residence or the structure in which the animal is confined (each sign must have an approved graphic representation of an appropriate animal such that the dangerousness of the animal is communicated to those who cannot read, including young children)

 Inspection.
 The Animal Control Officers shall cause periodic inspections to be made of the premises where the dangerous/potentially dangerous animal is kept to ensure compliance with the provisions of this ordinance and requirements of the Health Director.